sblumentritt/introduction_to_testing/README.md

 When a function is pure, it does not use anything that is not given as arguments to compute (no global state) nor does it modify anything it is given.
-The pure function always just give bake a new copy (no mutation).
+The pure function always just gives back a new copy (no mutation).

 ## Decoupled design